All Episodes

 How about the Ivy League?

-What the hell is the Ivy League doing to this country with these cookie cutter little liberals that they're manufacturing in there, not teaching them anything factual, or at least a worldview that could and see this I have addressed this on several previous occasions in this program, and it's one of the big problems conservatives and liberals conservatives face.
+What the hell is the Ivy League doing to this country with these cookie-cutter little liberals that they're manufacturing in there, not teaching them anything factual or at least a worldview that could and this, I have addressed this on several previous occasions on this program, and it's one of the big problems conservatives and liberals have, well, conservatives face.

 Liberals live to infiltrate the government at every level of bureaucracy.

-Uh and they train these kids at the Ivy League to wear the striped pants, wear the right shoes, look the right way, tie their knives in their tie the right way.
+And they train these kids at the Ivy League to wear the striped pants, wear the right shoes, look the right way, tie their knot in their tie the right way.

 That's crucial.

-You you've got it, you've got to tie a tie that looks the knot has to be out of proportion and weird looking.
+You've got to tie a tie that looks, the knot has to be out of proportion and weird looking.

-And you work nobody ever sees you anyway because you're in the hallowed halls of the bureaucracy.
+And you're working, I'm saying nobody ever sees you anyway because you're in the hallowed halls of the bureaucracy.

-And you're there to infest and take over government, never leave it.
+And you're there to infest and take over government and never leave it.

 Conservatives do not train their young kids and children and so forth to do such things in government.